Maha Bayrakdar

-Maha Bayrakdar Al-Khal (alternatively: Bayraqdar, Bairakdar, Birqidar, Birdkar, مها بيرقدار; 26 February 1947 – 22 February 2025) was a Syrian and Lebanese poet and artist.
-Bayrakdar sketched and wrote poetry at an early age; she completed fine arts studies in her native Damascus before obtaining a business administration degree in Munich, Germany.
+Maha Bayrakdar Al-Khal (alternatively: Bayraqdar, Bairakdar, Birqidar, Birdkar, مها بيرقدار; 26 February 1947 – 22 February 2025) was a Syrian-Lebanese poet and artist.
+Bayrakdar sketched and wrote poetry from an early age.
+She completed fine arts studies in her native Damascus before obtaining a business administration degree at LMU Munich in Germany.
 In 1967, she won the Miss Syria beauty pageant.
-In 1970 Bayrakdar married the Lebanese-Syrian poet Yusuf al-Khal and had two children with him, Ward and Youssef, both of whom are acclaimed actors in the Middle East.
+In 1970, Bayrakdar married the Syrian-Lebanese poet Yusuf al-Khal and had two children with him: Ward and Youssef, both of whom are acclaimed actors in the Middle East.

-Bayrakdar published four poetry books and was a prolific painter.
-In addition to poetry she wrote and illustrated children's books and wrote three television series, all of which feature her children in leading roles.
+Bayrakdar published four poetry collections and was a prolific painter.
+In addition to poetry, she wrote and illustrated children's books and wrote three television series, all of which feature her children in leading roles.

 Early life and education

-Maha was born and raised in Damascus on 26 February 1947 to a Syrian father major Mohammad Khayr Bayrakdar, a police officer, and a Lebanese mother Nazmiyya al-Amin who was a painter.
-She was the second-born among her four siblings.
-She attended the Khadija al-Kubra school in Damascus before her family started moving during her formative years due to the nature of her father's work.
-During the move, Bayrakdar was exposed to the beauty of the Syrian hinterland and began sketching and painting at an early age.
+Maha was born in Damascus on 26 February 1947 to Mohammad Khayr Bayrakdar, a Syrian police officer, and a Lebanese mother, Nazmiyya al‑Amin, a painter.
+She was the second‑born among her four siblings.
+She attended the Khadija al‑Kubra school in Damascus before her family began moving during her formative years because of the nature of her father's work.
+During these moves, Bayrakdar was exposed to the beauty of the Syrian hinterland and began sketching and painting at an early age.
 Her first venture into poetry came at the age of 14.
-By the age of 15 she had read all of the Russian literature masterpieces; she was also interested in German literature.
-Bayrakdar expressed her wish to learn theater but her father forbade her.
-Subsequently, she joined the Department of Illustrations in the Institute of Fine Arts of Damascus, where she received her art education and graduated in 1967.
-She also graduated in business administration from the University of Munich in Germany in 1969.
+By the age of 15 she had read all the great works of Russian literature; she was also interested in German literature.
+Bayrakdar expressed a wish to study theatre, but her father forbade it.
+Subsequently, she joined the Department of Illustrations at the Institute of Fine Arts in Damascus, where she received her art education and graduated in 1967.
+She also graduated in business administration from LMU Munich in Germany in 1969.

-Bayrakdar won the Miss Syria beauty pageant in 1967, an experience she avoided talking about.
+Bayrakdar won the Miss Syria beauty pageant in 1967, an experience she avoided discussing.

 Courtship and marriage

-Bayrakdar went to Lebanon to print a poetry book at the An-Nahar publishing press.
-At the An-Nahar offices, she met her future husband Yusuf al-Khal, who was 31 years her elder.
-Al-Khal was a poet, a writer, and an art critic who was responsible for the cultural section of the An-Nahar newspaper.
-Bayrakdar was instantly infatuated with him but was ired when Yusuf treated her with reserve and harshly criticized her work.
-Bayrakdar challenged al-Khal to read her poetry, which led him to meet her again and to express his fondness of her.
+Bayrakdar went to Lebanon to print a poetry book at the An‑Nahar publishing press.
+At the An‑Nahar offices, she met her future husband, Yusuf al‑Khal, who was 31 years her senior.
+Al‑Khal was a poet, a writer, and an art critic who was responsible for the cultural section of the An‑Nahar newspaper.
+Bayrakdar was instantly infatuated with him but was annoyed when Yusuf treated her with reserve and harshly criticised her work.
+Bayrakdar challenged al‑Khal to read her poetry, which led him to meet her again and to express his fondness for her.

-In 1970 Bayrakdar married al-Khal.
-The couple had two children, Youssef (born on 8 September 1973) and Ward, both of whom are renowned actors.
+In 1970, Bayrakdar married al‑Khal.
+The couple had two children: Youssef (born on 8 September 1973) and Ward, both of whom are renowned actors.
 Bayrakdar, who was born and raised a Sunni Muslim, converted to Christianity.
-Despite Yusuf being a Protestant, the Khals baptized both of their children into the Maronite Catholic Church.
+Although Yusuf was a Protestant, the Khals baptised both of their children into the Maronite Catholic Church.